 She’d won the prize for All-Around Best, well, Everything.
 She won two more times in subsequent years.
 This happened later in her life when baking was a serious hobby.
 She’d learned to bake through pure necessity in rural Oregon and California.
 She had no car, the stores were always a long way off, and you made meals out of what you had.
-She once told me that in WWII during rationing, with only two kids she always had shoe coupons to spare, and she would trade them for sugar coupons.
-That meant she could put up her fruit crop for winter, and even if the main meal was lean there were treats.
+She once told me that in WWII during rationing, with only two kids, she always had shoe coupons to spare, and she would trade them for sugar coupons.
+That meant she could put up her fruit crop for winter – peaches and apricots if I remember correctly.
+Even if the main meal was lean there were treats.

 Why Food is Romantic

 My mother made spaghetti for my father on one of their earlier dates, so one family story goes.
 He raved about how wonderful the sauce was, something my mom didn’t understand as she’d made it from the French’s seasoning packet.
 (She understood later, after she’d had his mother’s cooking, but I digress.)
 He says he made up his mind right then that my mom was a keeper.

 But the deal was really sealed when he went home to meet her parents, and he had my grandmother’s Sunday dinner complete with pie.
 He knew he’d fallen into the good gravy.